 Volunteering is a great way to participate in your community and help people where there is need.
-Students in valid F-1 status may engage in volunteer activities, as long as the activity is in compliance with the U.S. Department of Homeland Security’s and the U.S. Department of Labor’s regulations.
+Current UT students in valid F-1 status may engage in volunteer activities, as long as the activity is in compliance with the U.S. Department of Homeland Security’s and the U.S. Department of Labor’s regulations.

-If you are engaging in bona fide volunteer activity, it is advisable to get documentation from the organization explaining the nature of your work.
+If you are engaging in bona fide volunteer activity, it is advisable to get documentation from the organization explaining the nature of your work and confirming that it meets all of the above requirements.
 You should keep this with your other immigration records (such as your previous I-20s, etc.).

 You may not volunteer during your 60-day grace period following your graduation.